 💡 Tip: Start simple — you can edit graphics later as the game grows.

-Why "Multiple"?
-Our image is a sprite sheet — it contains several game elements in one file (the ground, catcher, items).
-By slicing it, we turn those parts into separate usable sprites you can drag into the scene.
+💡 Why Multiple?
+Because this is a sprite sheet — one image that contains several game elements (like ground, catcher, items).
+By slicing it, you’ll get individual sprites you can drag into your scene.

-Select the image in the Assets folder.
+Select the image in your Assets folder.
 In the

-Inspector, make sure that Sprite Mode is set
+Inspector, make sure Sprite Mode is set to

-.
-If it’s not, set it manually and click
+If it’s not set, change it manually and click Apply.

 Now open the Sprite Editor from the Inspector.
-In the Sprite Editor window, click Slice in the top-left corner.
-Leave all the settings as they are, and click the Slice button.
-Then click Apply.
+In the window that appears, click Slice in the top-left corner.
+Keep the default settings and click Slice again, then Apply.

-Unity will automatically detect and slice the image into separate sprites.
-In most cases, it does a good job right away.
-If needed, you can manually adjust the slice boundaries by dragging them in the Sprite Editor.
+Unity will automatically cut the image into separate sprites.
+It usually does a pretty good job.
+If needed, you can adjust the slice boundaries by dragging them directly in the Sprite Editor.

-💡 Tip: Want to use your own images?
-You can import four separate images instead of using the combined one.
+💡 Tip: Want to use your own graphics?
+Instead of one sheet, you can import four separate images.
 Just right-click in the Assets window, choose Import New Asset..., select your files, and click Import.

 It’s time to add the ground to our scene.
 In the